Sunday, 29 April 2018

 }

-action and change the state of the game.
+Once the services’ call completes we can handle the result returned by them.
+For instance, above when the services’ call fails we emit the gameInvalid action and change the state of the game.
 Notice that in case of multiple services making the model responsible for handling their responses won’t be practical because it doesn’t know anything about the services it uses.
 In this case the logic for handling responses by an async service should be moved to the service itself.

-can use JSON-RPC-like messages but in multi-player mode we may want to exchange binary date through BERT packages.
+The different services can use different communication protocol, which means different data packages.
+For instance, the GameServer can use JSON-RPC-like messages but in multi-player mode we may want to exchange binary date through BERT packages.
 Also, the format of the data can be different.
-For instance, lets say we want to send the entire text that the user has typed in case of the GameServer
+For instance, lets say we want to send the entire text that the user has typed in case of the GameServer but we want to send only the change between the current text value and the previous value in case of the GameP2PService (used in multi-player mode).

-The responsibility of mapping the domain model to the remote service’s model representation, as well as taking care of the format of the packages belongs to the
+The responsibility of mapping the domain model to the remote service’s model representation, as well as taking care of the format of the packages belongs to the AsyncService itself.
+It is the only module which “understands” the remote service.

-For instance, lets take a look at the implementation of the
+For instance, lets take a look at the implementation of the GameP2PService:

 export class GameP2PService extends AsyncService {